Transfer:

 Digitize microMV Videotape

-Formats used before microMV could optionally play back through the camera that recorded it, but microMV videotape requires microMV cameras for viewing.
+Formats used before microMV could optionally be played back through the camera that recorded them, but microMV videotape requires microMV cameras for viewing.
 There is no other option.

 Before You Begin to Digitize microMV Videotape